Shinpeim/ruby_php_session/README.md

 When decoding php session data to ruby objects,

-* An associative array in PHP is mapped to a hash in ruby.
+* Associative arrays in PHP is mapped to hashes in ruby.
-* Object in PHP is mapped to Struct::ClassName in ruby.
+* Objects in PHP is mapped to instances of Struct::ClassName in ruby.

 When encoding ruby objects to php session data,